Communities and Connections

-Pat’s older brother John did most of the research for this book on their father, which they wrote in collaboration.
+Pat’s brother did most of the research for this book on their father, which they wrote in collaboration.
 Once again Pat was amazed at what they uncovered – such as quite close relations living nearby who they never knew existed.
 Why?
 They have no idea.

 The Noads of Greenslopes – and Northcliffe – and Peregian Beach